Double Higgs Production via Vector Boson Fusion in SMEFT: Conclusions

 Our study explores the influence of higher-dimensional operators of the Standard Model Effective Field Theory on the double Higgs boson production process via Vector Boson Fusion.
 Although the VBF channel is subdominant compared to gluon fusion, it is characterised by a unique experimental signature and provides sensitivity to a different spectrum of BSM interactions.

 We incorporated all bosonic CP-conserving dimension-6 operators and a chosen representative subset of dimension-8 operators, arranged in Table~\ref{tab:DiHiggs:Operators}.
 These operators may significantly impact the tree-level Higgs bosons self-interactions, and its interactions with $W$ and $Z$ gauge bosons.\footnote{In SMEFT there are also $VV'h$ and $VV'hh$ vertices with $V,V'={\gamma,Z}$ that are driven by $C_{\varphi W}, C_{\varphi B}, C_{\varphi WB}$ WCs.
-These are, of course, included in our numerical results but not shown analytically in the Appendices.} For the dimension-8 operators, we believe our selection is adequate for capturing the overarching conclusions regarding the maximum possible enhancement of the VBF double Higgs production process within SMEFT.
+These are, of course, included in our numerical results but not shown analytically in the Appendices.} For the dimension-8 operators, we believe that our selection is adequate for capturing the overarching conclusions regarding the maximum possible enhancement of the VBF double Higgs production process within SMEFT.
+Our choice encompasses all main classes of dimension-8 operators corresponding to possible configurations of energy growth in the amplitudes.
+The complete set of such operators is very large and would obscure, rather than clarify, the conclusions and discussion presented here.
+Moreover, since the specific set of operators generated depends on the underlying UV model, a broader selection would not necessarily be more valid or useful.
+Our aim in this work is to illustrate representative patterns of discussed behavior, which can then be straightforwardly extrapolated to more realistic scenarios.

 We determined realistic numerical values for the Wilson coefficients associated with the chosen SMEFT operators in Section~\ref{subsec:DiHiggs:Assumptions}.
 This involved either leveraging existing bounds (as detailed in Table~\ref{tab:fits}), that are derived from numerical fits to experimental data, or extrapolating such bounds to currently unconstrained WCs by applying Naive Dimension Analysis assumptions.
 To further illustrate these concepts, we employed examples of singlet and triplet scalar extensions of the SM in Section~\ref{sec:DiHiggs:UVScalar}.
 This enabled us to demonstrate when and how such Wilson coefficient values could be realised after the decoupling of complete UV-models.
 We utilised a natural matching technique, deployed directly in the SMEFT mass basis, and leveraged the Goldstone Boson Equivalence Theorem.
 This allowed us to directly map UV-model parameters to the relevant SMEFT Wilson coefficients, as evident from the high energy analytical forms of specific amplitudes (provided in the Appendices~\ref{App:DiHiggs:WWHH:Ampl} and~\ref{App:DiHiggs:ZZHH:Ampl}).
 Concurrently, we also examined the convergence criteria for the Effective Field Theory expansion using these same SM scalar extensions.